Cray-HPE/prodmgr/README.md

   [below](#command-line-arguments)).

-When running `prodmgr activate PRODUCT`, `prodmgr` will assume there is an image named `cray/PRODUCT-install-utility` in the container image registry.
+When running `prodmgr activate PRODUCT`, `prodmgr` will assume there is an image named `cray/PRODUCT-install-utility` in the image registry.
 The version is looked up in the `cray-product-catalog` ConfigMap.
 For example, if the following is contained in the product catalog: